What is Defalcation?

 - Speaking, defalcation is when someone deducts or takes away a part of (or whole) income or funds.
 On the other hand, embezzlement is when someone steals or fraudulently misappropriates the money along with manipulation to cover-up his act.

 - Embezzlement is also a type of defalcation.
 If a person who has access to company funds misuses his/her position and steals funds, it will come under the category of defalcation.
 However, if the person tries to manipulate and create records or reports in a way that prevents his theft or fraud from being discovered, he/she will be said to have involved in embezzlement.

 Penalties of Defalcation

-This is a punishable offense and there are several penalties.
+This is a punishable offence and there are several penalties.
 However, penalties differ a lot from one jurisdiction to another.
-But the guidelines on which the penalties are based upon have similarities.
+But the guidelines on which the penalties are based have similarities.
 Following are some common bases for punishment:

 - Intention or degree of intent that was involved

 - Amount of money or resources that were involved or defalcated

 - Involvement of the accused in prior cases

 Remedy – A defalcation-accused person should seek the help of an attorney who has experience pleading in these cases.
 On the other hand, the victim should report defalcation or breach of agreement (in fiduciary negligence case) to enforcement authorities.
 This should help him recover as much loss as possible.

 - It was mostly confined to the law books of the United States from where it transgressed borders and today, it is a law, in some form or the other, in many countries.
 This is closely associated with the misappropriation of funds by an individual in an official capacity.
 Nevertheless, it is more common to see cases of debt and liability misappropriations that are adjudicated on the law of defalcation.